 University of Tennessee

-My first job was washing dishes at the International House of Pancakes in Atlanta when I was 15 years old.
-After working my way through high school and college in restaurants, bars and nightclubs, I graduated from Northern Arizona University with a degree in journalism.
+My first job was a busboy at the International House of Pancakes in Atlanta when I was 15 years old.
+I worked my way through high school and college in bars and restaurants, graduating from Northern Arizona University with a degree in journalism.

 By the way, the name Gonzo Gourmet is a reference to the late, great journalist Hunter S. Thompson and is not affiliated whatsoever with a blue puppet.